House sends oil and gas bill to the Senate after pro-industry amendments

 The bill would require operators to show that it has 67 percent of the royalty owners in a spacing unit in support of its application to force all owners in the pool to allow drilling.
 But after a period of time, that requirement could drop to 55 percent of royalty owners.

-The bill also authorizes the Department of Lands to share information with the Tax Commission.
+The bill authorizes the Department of Lands to share information with the Tax Commission.

 Comments